SAGDAfrica/.github/profile/README.md

-# SAGDA - Synthetic Agriculture Data in Africa
+# SAGDA - Synthetic Agriculture Data for Africa
 SAGDA (Synthetic Agriculture Data for Africa) is an open-source initiative designed to address the data scarcity challenges in African agriculture.
 By leveraging advanced data science techniques, SAGDA provides tools for generating, augmenting, and validating synthetic agricultural datasets, covering key variables such as climate, soil properties, crop yields, and fertilizer use.
 These synthetic datasets enable researchers, policymakers, and agribusinesses to simulate realistic agricultural conditions, supporting data-driven decisions and innovation in the field.

 ## Key Features